voermanr/cs493-project-tarpaulin/README.md

 ## Justifications
 The layout of this program was pretty straightforward.
 I think I can say that I took the approach of adapting my other 4 projects into this project.
 So the architecture of Tarpaulin will definitely be influenced by what I called Howl (like Yelp).

 I think that my diagrams speak for themselves, and they may be saying that they are kind of ambitious.
-For the moment the structure mimics what I've build before, with a JWT backed authorization program.
+For the moment the structure mimics what I've built before, with a JWT backed authorization program.
 However, with Tarpaulin we have the additional requirement of IP-based rate limiting.
 I think that won't be too crazy, and it'll just be an additional middleware function.

 The hardest thing I think will be `GET blah/roster` because I want to do defered CSV creation.
 I think the way to do it is to serve the user a like "resource unavailable" page that will redirect in a reasonable (500 ms) amount of time.